 Regional West will provide the services described above at reduced or no cost to the student.
 Care beyond these services will be the responsibility of the student, either by his or her personal health plan or self-pay.
-These services will be provided for the student only and not to any dependents.
+These services will be provided for the students only and not for any of their dependents.